What are mutual funds?

 Bond funds

-Bond funds invest in bonds (municipal, corporate and government) and other fixed-income-type investments, like money market funds or even cash.
+Bond funds invest in bonds (municipal, corporate and government) and other investments considered fixed income, such as money market funds or even cash.
 The exact type of underlying investments in the fund will depend on its focus.
 Because the types of bonds inside a bond fund can vary, you should consider:

 Duration — How sensitive the fund will be to interest rates, factoring in when interest payments are made as well as the final payment.

-Maturity - The average number of years until the par value of the underlying bond will be repaid.
+Maturity — The average number of years until the par (or face) value of the underlying bond will be repaid.

 Edward Jones recognized early on the value of mutual funds to individual investors.
 That’s why, for decades, our Investment Manager Research team has evaluated portfolio managers and fund performance using a well-defined process to provide a short list of quality recommendations.